-It is interesting to note that while a lower percentage of households in Wave 3 report access to electricity in the dwelling compared to Wave 2, there is an increase from Wave 2 to Wave 3 in the average number of hours of electricity per week among rural households (see change Table 3.8a).
+It is interesting to note that while a lower percentage of households in Wave 3 report access to electricity (grid system) in the dwelling compared to Wave 2, there is an increase from Wave 2 to Wave 3 in the average number of hours of electricity per week among rural households (see change Table 3.8a).

 The source of this electricity is also of interest.
-Table 3.9 shows that 95.9 percent of the households acquire electricity from the Power Holding Company of Nigeria (PHCN) with similar percentages in both urban and
+Table 3.9 shows that of those connected to a grid, 95.9 percent of the households acquire electricity from the Power Holding Company of Nigeria (PHCN) with similar percentages in both urban and